 Tesla records record quarterly deliveries, but below expectations

-revealed Tesla, on Monday, announced record production and delivery of electric vehicles For the fourth quarter of last year, but it did not exceed Wall Street estimates, after the company was burdened with logistical problems, slowdown in demand, high interest rates and recession fears.
+revealed Tesla, on Monday, announced record production and delivery of electric vehicles For the fourth quarter of last year, but it did not exceed Wall Street estimates, following the company was burdened with logistical problems, slowdown in demand, high interest rates and recession fears.

 The world’s most valuable automaker delivered 405,278 vehicles in the last three months of 2022, compared to Wall Street expectations of 431,117 vehicles, according to Refinitiv data.